-- Travel to and from school extra-curricular activities or childminders address for example, taking place before or after the school day. - Year 6 induction, transition days other induction days. - Travel for pupils who are currently in the borough on an exchange programme. - Travel to and from different sites of the same mainstream, alternative or specialist provision. - To support part-time timetables, however where exceptional circumstances can be evidenced to show that the child is unable to partake in a full day's schooling the Council may consider short term transport if a reintegration plan can be provided outlining the child's return to full time education. - Travel to and from work placements. - Travel to and from school where the parent/carer is unable to take their children to school due to work commitments. - Travel to and from school where a parent/carer has children in more than one school.

-To parental preference schools.
+- Pupils in Reception, but below compulsory school age. - Travel to and from school extra-curricular activities or childminders address for example, taking place before or after the school day. - Year 6 induction, transition days other induction days. - Travel for pupils who are currently in the borough on an exchange programme. - Travel to and from different sites of the same mainstream, alternative or specialist provision. - Travel to and from work placements. - Travel to and from school where the parent/carer is unable to take their children to school due to work commitments. - Travel to and from school where a parent/carer has children in more than one school. - To parental preference schools out of borough, this includes grammar or selective schools.